PROFILE - Grade 11

 Establish a correspondence between facts and spheres of public life: for each element given in the first column, select an element from the second column.

-Write down the numbers in the answer, arranging them in the order corresponding to the letters:
+Write down the numbers in response, arranging them in the order corresponding to the letters:

 Answer:

-Read the text above, each position marked with a letter.
+Read the given text, each position of which is marked with a letter.

 (A) The globalization of the world economy is a controversial process that has both positive and negative consequences.
-(B) The extinction of biological species is a negative consequence of globalization.
-(C) The transition to an information society is not in itself a global problem.
+(B) Species extinction is negative consequence globalization.
+(B) The transition to the information society is not in itself a global problem.

 1) reflect the facts